olliw42/mLRS-docu/docs/TROUBLE.md

 Some notation and terminology:

-- We use "Tx module" to refer to a mLRS radio module in the Tx or transmitter role.
-In the use case assumed here, it will be installed in a OpenTX or EdgeTX radio handset.

-- We use "receiver" to refer to a mLRS radio module used in the receiver or Rx role.
-In this use case, it will be mounted on the vehicle and connected to the flight controller.
+- We use "Tx module" and "receiver" to refer to a mLRS module in the Tx/transmitter role and Rx/receiver role.
+In the use case assumed here, the Tx module will be installed in a OpenTX or EdgeTX radio handset, and the receiver will be mounted on the vehicle and connected to the flight controller.

-- We use lower case "rx" when refering to the receive pad or pin of a serial port connection.

-- We use lower case "tx" when refering to the transmit pad or pin of a serial port connection.
+- We use lower case "rx" and "tx" when refering to the receive abd transmit pads or pins of a serial port connection.

 ## 1. Confirm successful firmware install